pierredesaxce/WebAromaticityGenerator/README.md

 gunicorn -w 4 'server:app'
 ```

 It will create a server on localhost using the port 8000.
-The user can open the main page of the website by going to http://localhost:8000/ .
+The user can open the main page of the website by going to http://localhost:8000/URLSubpath (URLSubpath being the one present in the config file) .

 ## Adding a language